2DegreesInvesting/ds.production/README.md

 ## 1. Reproduce

-Make the process reproducible from an executable script.
+*Making the focal code reproducible from a single executable script*

 Ensure the original code is reproducible.